 • See Al Balad by early morning and take more shots.

 • Drive over to Al Bahah.
-Do note that a detour around Makkah is necessary for non muslims, so the road tro Al Bahah will likely be some 6 hours
+Do note that a detour around Makkah is necessary for non muslims.
+As such, the drive will likely be some 6 hours

-• The road to Al Bahah involves some elevational change and there may be so clouds/fog along the way, reaching by 2pm.
-I did try to go to some view points but they are all obsured by clouds.
+• The road to Al Bahah involves an elevational change of more than 2000m.
+As such, there may be clouds/fog along the way, reaching by 2pm.
+I did try to go to some view points but too cloudy to see anything.

 • Overnight at Al Makwah, book early if accommodation is needed as hotel rooms are limited.